Maaack/Godot-Game-Template/addons/maaacks_game_template/docs/ExistingProject.md

         2. Open `main_menu_with_animations.tscn`.
         3. Select the `BackgroundMusicPlayer` node.
         4. Assign the music asset to the `stream` property.
+        5. Make sure that the `bus` property is set to `Music`.
-        5. Save the scene.
+        6. Save the scene.
-        6. Optionally, repeat steps 3-5 for background music nodes in:
+        7. Optionally, repeat steps 3-5 for background music nodes in:
             1.  `opening_with_logo.tscn`
             2.  `game_ui.tscn`
             3.  `end_credits.tscn`